MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 ---

-#### Enable service endpoint for Azure Storage on the Virtual Network and subnet.
+#### Enable service endpoint for Azure Storage on the Virtual Network and subnet

 # [Bash](#tab/bash)